How Genetics Helps a Salesman

 }

-*Possible stopping criterias could be a certain amount
+* Possible stopping criteria could be a certain number

-*of newly generated populations or a reached threshold in
+* of newly generated populations or a threshold in

-_the distance optimization of the new best path. _/
+* the distance improvement of the new best path. */

 }